 Ohel has established a Corporate Compliance Committee to assist the Compliance Officer in the development, implementation, oversight and evaluation of the effectiveness of its compliance program.
 The members of the Compliance Committee will be appointed by the CEO of Ohel.
 In appointing members of the Compliance Committee, the CEO shall include senior management representatives from a broad cross section of departments, including, at a minimum, finance, human resources and clinical.
-The primary responsibility of the Compliance Committee, which will be chaired by the Chief Operating Officer, is to assist the Compliance Officer in the development, implementation, oversight and evaluation of the effectiveness of the Compliance Program and its activities and to provide feedback to the CEO and to the Board of Directors, or the Risk Management Committee of the Board, on the effectiveness of the Compliance Officer and the Compliance Program.
+The primary responsibility of the Compliance Committee, which will be chaired by the Chief Operating Officer, is to assist the Compliance Officer in the development, implementation, oversight and evaluation of the effectiveness of the Compliance Program, to assist in the annual review of the Compliance Program and its activities and to provide feedback to the CEO and to the Board of Directors, or the Risk Management Committee of the Board, on the effectiveness of the Compliance Officer and the Compliance Program.